 Bathroom ceramic tiles are designed for durability and elegance.
 They are tremendously versatile and their lower cost allows you more freedom to use them in novel ways.
 Tiles also tend to offer a better grip than a highly polished marble surface, helping to prevent slipping after bathing or showering.

-If you are really set on the marble look, you can achieve that same elegant appeal with less cost by using the marble as an accent piece.
+That being said, if you are really set on the marble look, a great way to achieve that same elegant appeal at less cost is to use the marble as an accent piece.
 Try using a granite or marble counter top instead of re-doing the entire bathroom floor in marble.
-There are excellent ceramic tiles to coordinate with almost any counter top shade you could pick; why spend the money to put marble down all over the bathroom?
+You can find excellent ceramic tiles to coordinate with almost any counter top shade you could pick, which will help you get more bang for your buck in a bathroom remodel.

-Of course, there are some situations where marble – and only marble – will do the job.
+Of course, there are some situations where marble–and only marble–will do the job.
 If you have your mind truly made up, make sure that your marble supplier is responsible and willing to work with you.
 Some marble installers can be resistant to your questions and ideas, installing your floor the way they want to with little or no input from you.
-A good company will be happy to answer your questions and help you get the bathroom you really want.
+Coles expert craftsmen will be happy to answer your questions and help you get the bathroom you really want.